Frobisher Studio Work

 Myrtle Broome - Artist and Egyptologist

-5th July 2025 - January 2026
+From 5th July 2025 to January 2026

-Myrtle Broome was born in Holborn and the Broome family came to Bushey in about 1900.
-Myrtle Broome studied with Hubert von Herkomer’s cousin, Bertha Herkomer, who taught in Bushey and Watford at that time.
-Her father, Washington Broome, who had been associated with William Morris, was a music publisher and ran the old Bourne Press.
-He had a house built in Grange Road, Bushey and decorated it with Myrtle’s help.
+Her father, Washington Broome had been associated with William Morris, and was a music publisher and also ran the old Bourne Press.
+He had a house ‘Avalon’ built in Grange Road, Bushey and decorated it with Myrtle’s help.

-Myrtle, was an adventurous and versatile artist and between 1911-3 she studied at University College London for the Certificate in Egyptology where she was a pupil of Margaret Murray and Flinders Petrie.
+Myrtle was an adventurous and versatile artist.
+She studied at University College London for the Certificate in Egyptology between 1911-3 where she was a pupil of Margaret Murray and Flinders Petrie.
 In 1927 she worked at Qau under the auspices of the British School of Archaeology.
-This led to her working every summer between 1929-37 at Abydos as the assistant of Amice Calverley copying tomb inscriptions.
+This led to her working each summer between 1929-37 at Abydos in Egypt as the assistant of Amice Calverley copying tomb inscriptions.
+Four folio volumes of the expedition’s work were published after the completion of the project in 1938.
+These made a notable contribution to the field of Egyptology and Myrtle became known amongst Egyptologists as one of the finest exponents of the art of epigraphy - the study of inscriptions.

 Myrtle retired from Egyptology in 1937 and returned home to Bushey for good due to her father’s illness.
 For the rest of her life, she spent a quiet retreat with her art in her home of Avalon.
 She died in Bushey on 27 January 1978.